 - Arrange audits as required by the MAP.

 Note CattleMAP ceased on Nov 1st 2016.

 How veterinarians can offer MAP services

 Before agreeing to supervise a producer’s MAP, veterinarians must hold a certificate from the state’s Chief Veterinary Officer stating that they have met the requirements.

 Online training is provided to veterinarians who want to participate in the MAPs.

 - Read the MAP Veterinary Guidelines (pdf - 122 KB) to better understand the role of vets in the MAPs.

 - Contact your state MAP coordinator to participate in the MAPs.

 Producers in a MAP need to arrange an annual review (internal audit) of their property and MAP-approved flock or herd.
 The supervising veterinarian completes the annual review and identifies ways for the producer to improve the implementation of the MAP.

-In recognition of the number of audits already successfully completed by many Market Assurance Program (MAP) producers, the high level of compliance demonstrated in the past 10 years and with a review of the National BJD Strategic Plan currently occurring, the MAP Reference Group have decided to postpone the next round of MAP external audits (July 2015).
+In recognition of the number of audits already successfully completed by many Market Assurance Program (MAP) producers, the high level of compliance demonstrated in the past 10 years and with the review of the National BJD Strategic Plan, the MAP Reference Group decided to postpone the next round of MAP external audits (July 2015).